MicrosoftLearning/SC-5007-Implement-retention-eDiscovery-and-Communication-compliance-in-Microsoft-Purview/Instructions/Labs/Lab3_eDiscovery_Premium.md

 # Exercise 3 skilling tasks

+Your task is to create and manage eDiscovery cases that meet the investigation criteria:

 - **Create a new eDiscovery case**: Set up a new case to begin your investigation.
 - **Add custodians to the case**: Include relevant individuals who may have pertinent data.
 - **Create and run a collection estimate**: Analyze data volume and relevance for the investigation.